cesaro/dpu-cav18-exp/doc/4-section-6.2.md

 ### Benchmarks

 We have used the following instances of the benchmarks used in Table 1 of the paper.
-All files are available in the [benchmarks](../benchmarks/) folder.
+All files are available in the folder `benchmarks/`.

 | Instance   | Benchmark                      | Parameters
 | -----------|--------------------------------| ------------------------